 Choosing and wearing hiking footwear shouldn’t feel like unfamiliar water as their use is pretty straightforward.
 As these are stiffer, more robust, and are heavier than trekking shoes, they provide more support and stability when tackling more challenging, rocky, and uneven terrain.
 The rigid soles provide better comfort when moving around rocky and highly-vegetated areas.
 High-cut hiking boots are also ideal for mountaineering since these are mostly crampon compatible.

-Availability of high-cut hiking boots
+Availability of high-cut hiking boots for men and women

 Price of high-top hiking boots